marshallkarre/03-branching-plot-novel/README.md

 Choose your adventure!
 This is the third programming assignment for ILS-Z399.
 The requirements for this assignment are as follows:

 * Write a Python program for playing a simple "branching-plot novel" game
 * A branching-plot novel is a work of fiction that allows the reader to participate in the story by making choices.
-The narrative branches along various paths, determined by the reader's choices.
+The narrative branches along various paths, determined by the reader's choices. ([Learn more](https://en.wikipedia.org/wiki/Gamebook) about branching-plot novels.)
 * Present the player with a narrative segment and a series of choices
 * Each of those choices branches to a new narrative segment
 * Provide some happy and some sad endings